Shadow and Bone

-Shadow and Bone is a young adult fantasy adventure and debut novel written by Israeli-American author Leigh Bardugo.
+Shadow and Bone is a young adult fantasy adventure and the debut novel written by the American author Leigh Bardugo.
 It was published by Macmillan Publishers on June 5, 2012.
-The novel is narrated by Alina Starkov, a teenage orphan who grows up in the Russia-inspired land of Ravka when, unexpectedly harnessing a power she never knew she had in order to save her childhood best friend, she becomes a target of intrigue and violence.
+The novel follows Alina Starkov, a teenage orphan who grows up in the Russia-inspired land of Ravka when, one day, she unexpectedly harnesses a power she never knew she had, becoming a target of intrigue and violence.
 It is the first book in the Shadow and Bone trilogy, followed by Siege and Storm and Ruin and Rising.
 It is also the basis for the Netflix adaptation, Shadow and Bone, which premiered in April 2021.

 Plot

 Alina Starkov is a teenage girl who grew up with Malyen (Mal) Oretsev at an orphanage in Keramzin in the Kingdom of Ravka.
-The story begins as they march through the Unsea (also called the Shadow Fold), a perpetually dark, barren strip of land cutting most of Ravka off from the sea.
+The story begins as they march through the Shadow Fold (also called the Unsea), a perpetually dark, barren strip of land cutting most of Ravka off from the sea.
 Periodic expeditions sent across the Fold to transport goods and bring back imports are often plagued by monsters called volcra that inhabit the Unsea.
 During their crossing, the volcra attack, and, while saving Mal, Alina displays an extraordinary Grisha talent.
 The Grisha are people with the ability to manipulate the elements to use as weapons, e.g. to call fire, to summon wind, to regulate hearts.
-Alina is able to summon light and is thus considered a Sun Summoner.
-There are some people who think she is a saint whose purpose is to destroy the shadow fold.
+Alina is able to summon light and is thus considered a Sun Summoner, a type of Grisha originally presumed to be a myth.
+There are some people who think she is a saint whose purpose is to destroy the Shadow Fold.

-The leader of the Grisha, the Darkling, rushes Alina to the capital Os Alta, saying her power is unique and valuable which makes her an assassination target by enemies of Ravka.
-She struggles to fit in with other Grisha and to have confidence in her own abilities as she begins rigorous training.
-She feels a strong attraction to the Darkling, which he seems to reciprocate.
-During two encounters they kiss, and Alina is confused by her reactions to the kisses.
+The leader of the Grisha, the Darkling, rushes Alina to the capital Os Alta at the Little Palace, a place full of Grisha.
+He says her power is unique and valuable which makes her an assassination target by the enemies of Ravka.
+She struggles to fit in with other Grisha and to have confidence in her own abilities as she begins rigorous training, however, she does make friends with Genya Safin, a rare Grisha Tailor who can alter the appearances of people.
+Throughout her time at the place, Alina feels a strong attraction to the Darkling, which he seems to reciprocate.
+During two encounters they kiss, and she is confused by her reactions to the kisses.